 I’m not quite sure why I missed “Tron,” growing up, apparently it was a big deal, ‘cause they made a sequel recently called “Tron: Legacy”.
 (And according to imdb.com, there's just been a greenlight on a third film) .
 Apparently the movie has a legacy, so I thought it might be worth watching.
 Considering when the movie was released, it might have been worth watching for the technical achievement it is.
 While I think most of it now looks like an early eighties music video for “The Cars,” it’s still impressive.
-My bigger problem though, and many might consider it a strength, but frankly the movie was very tunnel-vision and insular about the world of computer hacking, and this strange world that is created inside this computer, where either people getting, I don’t know if "sucked in" is the right word, they actually kinda get phased into it, into this bizarre world, where you’re in the computer, or you’re the avatar of your gamer or something, but it’s really you, I was very confused by the entire actual sociological structure of this computer world.
+My bigger problem though, and many might consider it a strength, but frankly the movie was very tunnel-vision and insular about the world of computer hacking, and this strange world that is created inside this computer, where either people getting, I don’t know if "sucked in" is the right word, they actually kinda get phased into this bizarre world, where you’re in the computer, or you’re the avatar of your gamer or something, but it’s really you, I was very confused by the entire actual sociological structure of this computer world.
 It might make some form of sense but I was lost by it.
 Most of the movie takes place in this world, and it is about the special effect, and there’s plot about a video game creator (Jeff Bridges) whose plans were stolen through this grand master computer, but I could just barely follow it, but even doing so, I couldn’t care about it.
 The effects are certainly amazing and memorable, but that’s about all the movie really is.
-It’s impressive, even today, but its not enough for a film, it's more of an interesting curiousity instead.
+It’s impressive, even today, but its not enough for a film, it's more of an interesting curiosity instead.

 “A Passage to India,” eventually became David Lean’s final film, and while the film got 12 Oscar nominations, and won two, including a Supporting Actress win for Peggy Ashcroft, I’m not going to lie, I had trouble getting through this film.
 It’s not particularly unusual with David Lean, most of his movies are really long epics, but they also can be great epics that are some of the best films ever made.
 I normally pride myself on going through, about two movies a day on average, but with “A Passage to India,” it took me a few days to force way through it.
 Lean’s best movies are “Lawrence of Arabia,” “The Bridge on the River Kwai,” Great Expectations,” and “Brief Encounter.”
 (The latter isn’t one of his epics) “A Passage to India,” faithfully adapted from the E.M.
 Forster novel, is a good film, but it’s in the second tier of Lean’s work.
 It takes place around the time when India is about to try to regain its country from England.
 Adela (Judy Davis) and Mrs. Moore (Peggy Ashvroft) are the ones on the passage and they the two India’s the English which is filled with typical upper class aristocracy, and the India of the Aziz (Victor Banerjee) who’s a doctor and eventually becomes a well-trusted tour guide.
 Eventually taking them by train to some famous nearby mountains and caverns (There’s some great scenes where Victor is hanging along the side of the moving train along the edge of a mountain, that are quite stunning, reminded me of some old Harold Lloyd films) This takes a while to set-up, and for Lean, it’s unusually slow-moving up to this point, but finally there’s an unseen incident in the mountains, and Aziz is accused, by Adela of rape, and the country is soon divided over the incident and the impending trial.
 I haven’t read the novel, but a lot of these scenes I found confusing; I wasn’t sure whether this incident and trial were some kind of symbolism the moving state of India-England relations, or it was simply a trial involving these particular people, and it just happen to stir up conflict and create mass public interest.
 It's not so much that I wasn’t completely sure, but I got the sense that Lean wasn’t completely sure, either, so it feels like a combination of both, and neither was chosen.
 It's certainly a good film though, and no director could show us amazing landscapes of faraway worlds the way Lean can.
 It’s not his best, but it’s a more than suitable last film, just be aware that you might need some extra coffee to get through it.

-Hamburger Hill (1987) Director: John Irvin
+HAMBURGER HILL (1987) Director: John Irvin

 “Hamburger Hill,” was the second movie about Vietnam made in “The Philippines,” in a two-year span.
 (The first being “Platoon”) and the second most noteworthy of 1987 (After “Full Metal Jacket”), and it really is mostly a movie deserving of those distinctions, it’s not as good as the other movies, well, at least not as memorable anyway.
 The movie’s title comes from the nickname soldiers gave a particularly had to survive hill, noted for being so much gunfire that soldiers turn into ground-up hamburger.
 (I wonder if the soldiers who fought there would like “Sweeney Todd”?)
 Strangely, the movie feels for much of it anyway, like a slice-of-life type film, almost like “The Big Chill,” or something along those lines.
 The soldiers go through regular drills and such, but there’s a lot of talking, bullshitting with each other, remembering, telling stories, or such.
 That’s probably why the movie isn’t the most memorable of the Vietnam movie, it doesn’t had audaciousness like “Apocalypse Now,” absurdity like “Full Metal Jacket,” or any metaphorical allegory like “Platoon.”
 It might actually be a great movie if the contrast with the battle scenes were comparable to those films, unfortunately while they’re good, they’re not as well-shot or as memorable as those aforementioned others.
-Outside of the war, the movie has kind of a interesting day-to-day, kind of ordinariness, that’s actually kind of interesting, realistic to some extent, and surprising for a war movie.
-I’m not familiar with most of John Irvin’s filmography, so I don’t have anything to compare with it on that basis, but while this film’s flawed, it’s strangely interesting for all the kind of odd throwaway parts of the movie that he keeps in and focuses on, and not-as-much so, the war footage.
+Outside of the war, the movie has kind of a interesting day-to-day, kind of ordinariness, that’s actually realistic to some extent, and surprising for a war movie.
+I’m not familiar with most of John Irvin’s filmography, so I don’t have anything to compare with it on that basis, but while this film’s flawed, it’s strangely interesting for all the kind of odd throwaway parts of the movie that he keeps in and focuses on, and not-as-much so, the war stuff however.